Dizziness After Chiropractic Adjustment: What to Do

 This is a sign to take very seriously.
 Any changes to your vision, like blurriness or seeing double, or any feelings of confusion or fainting, are not normal side effects of a chiropractic adjustment.
 These symptoms require immediate medical attention.
 While extremely rare, severe and lasting dizziness can be a sign of a more serious issue, like a stroke.
 Don’t wait to see if it gets better on its own.
 Seeking emergency care is the safest and most responsible thing to do for your health.
 Your long-term well-being is what matters most, and a thorough assessment is key.

-Sudden Weakness, Numbness, or Severe Headaches
+Sudden Numbness, Weakness, or a Severe Headache

 Pay close attention to any sudden and unusual physical symptoms.
 If you experience a severe headache that feels different from any you’ve had before, seek immediate medical care.
 The same goes for new numbness or weakness, especially if it’s only on one side of your body.
 Specific signs to watch for include a drooping face, difficulty lifting one arm, or trouble with your speech.
 These are critical warning signs that need to be addressed by a medical professional right away.
 While these events are not common, recognizing them quickly is essential for getting the care you need.